matcha-ai/matcha/docs/flow/README.md

 The Subclassing API provides an alternative for functions that are perhaps more complex and cannot be easily expressed by a single lambda function.

-Subclassing can be down by overriding one of the `Flow::run` methods, e.g.:
+Subclassing can be done by overriding one of the `Flow::run` methods, e.g.:

 ```cpp
 struct MyFlow : Flow {